jonniebigodes/freecodecampApiChallenges/readme.md

 * [Webpack] - fast packaging framework for deployment

-And of course the implementation of the challenges themselves are open source with a [public repository] on GitHub.
+And of course the implementation of the challenges themselves are open source with a [git-repo-url] on GitHub.

 ### Installation from source